glotzerlab/hoomd-rs/doc/src/mc-tutorial/hard-particle-self-assembly.md

 cargo run --release --example hard-particle-self-assembly
 ```

-The next section will explain how to run self-assembly simulations of hard
+The next section will explain how to run self-assembly simulations of patchy
 particles.

-[Applying Interactions]: applying-interactions.md
-[Custom Random Walk]: custom-random-walk.md
 [Ovito]: https://www.ovito.org/

 ## Complete Code